Printing: Add/Remove a Network Printer on a St. Thomas Computer

 PaperCut Menu Bar Icon

-3. Using the menu bar on your Mac, click the Apple logo  in the top left corner of your screen, choose System Preferences and then choose Printers & Scanners.
+3. Using the menu bar on your Mac, click the Apple logo in the top left corner of your screen and choose System Settings...

 5. Using the search box in the Add Printer window, type in the building code (i.e., OEC) or the four-digit queue number included on the orange tag attached to the HP printer or Sharp MFD and select the printer you would like to add.